redlibrarian/redlibrarian.github.io/_posts/2017-01-17-baldwin-fire-next-time.markdown

 image: /assets/images/mandolin.jpg
 ---

+Baldwin, James. *The Fire Next Time*.
+New York: Vintage, 1963.

 Recently, in a Facebook exchange (on politics, of course), someone was ridiculed as a liberal for calling another person “unkind”, and I think there is something to this.
 To my mind liberals, just as much as